luau-lang/rfcs/docs/user-defined-type-functions.md

 * `while` / `repeat` loops
 * invoking other type functions / regular functions / lambdas
-    * we will not (and probably never) allow type functions to call regular functions for the sake of sandboxing the runtime and analysis.
+    * we will not (and probably never) allow type functions to call regular functions for the sake of maintaining discrete stages between runtime and analysis
 * referring to locals / globals in the outer scope
 * global functions: `getfenv`, `setfenv`, `pcall`, `xpcall`, `require`
 * libraries: `coroutine`, `debug`, `string.gsub`

 Note: we are aware that for loops can cause infinite runtime.
 For the time being, we will not be handling this case.
-In the event that a developer accidentally creates an infinitely long type function, they will need to fix the type function and restart the analysis.
+In the event that a developer accidentally creates an infinitely long type function, autocomplete will timeout in their editor environments and running luau-analyze will not complete.
+They will need to fix the type function and restart their environment / analysis.

 </details>